-Are there restrictions in Amendment 2 that apply to both state and local candidates?
+Are there restrictions in Article VIII, Section 23 that apply to both state and local candidates?

-While the contributions limits do not apply to local candidates, there are numerous provisions that apply to all candidate committees, including local candidates.
+Yes, while the contributions limits do not apply to local candidates, there are numerous provisions that apply to all candidate committees, including local candidates.
 These provisions include:

-- Candidate committees are prohibited from accepting or making contributions to another candidate committee , including federal candidate committees - Candidate committees cannot make contributions to Political Action Committees/Continuing Committees - Candidate committees can receive contributions from Political Action Committees/Continuing Committees subject to contribution limits if they apply. - Candidate committees can make contributions to political party committees - Candidate committees can receive contributions from political party committees - Restrictions on acceptance of contributions (monetary or in-kind) from corporations or labor organizations to: - Candidate committees - Exploratory committees - Campaign committees - Political party committees - Political parties
+- Candidate committees are prohibited from accepting or making contributions to another candidate committee, including federal candidate committees - Candidate committees cannot make contributions to political action committees/continuing committees - Candidate committees cannot receive contributions from corporations (with some exceptions) and labor organizations directly (see question on corporation and labor organization contributions) - Candidate committees can receive contributions from political action committees/continuing committees subject to contribution limits if they apply - Candidate committees can make contributions to political party committees - Candidate committees can receive contributions from political party committees